Recognizing Anxiety in Children

-When your child becomes anxious she may display outward signs that are different from her regular responses and interactions.
-It is important to take note of the signs, their frequency and duration.
-This information will help you to determine the cause and then work toward helping your child lessen her anxiety.
+When your child becomes anxious, they may display outward signs that are different from their usual responses and interactions.
+It is important to take note of these signs, the frequency and duration.
+This information may help you to identify the cause and respond in a way that is supportive and reassuring.

 - noticeable increase in irritability or fussiness

 - startles easily

 - fearful of large, looming objects such as puppets or large dolls

 - will not go with other familiar adults and pulls away, avoids eye contact and/or cries

 - cries excessively when separated from parent/main caregiver

 - appears uncertain and may be very fussy if daily routine is changed